Skip to Content

 You can also check out the Peabody Essex Museum and the Essex Street Pedestrian Mall during your day trip from Boston to Salem.

-For a day trip from Boston that includes soft sandy beaches and gorgeous views of the Atlantic Ocean, then head to Good Harbor Beach.
+Head to Good Harbor Beach for a day trip from Boston that includes soft sandy beaches and gorgeous views of the Atlantic Ocean.

 Amenities near Good Harbor Beach include restaurants serving up fresh seafood, restrooms, and concession stands.